-Misfit's waterproof, touchscreen Vapor switches to Android Wear 2.0
+The Misfit Vapor has Android Wear 2.0 and will finally launch in October

 Smartwatches are on the rebound, but price is still a barrier for a lot of people.
 At $200, Misfit's Vapor is one of the more affordable Android Wear smartwatches.

-Ever since Misfit took the world by storm with its subtle Shine fitness tracker back in 2011, it’s been making unique products.
+Ever since Misfit took the world by storm with its subtle Shine fitness tracker back in 2011, it has been making unique products.
 Now that it’s part of the fashion company Fossil Group’s portfolio of brands, Misfit has released activity trackers at a breakneck pace, partnering with brands like Speedo and Swarovski for prime placement.
 It’s perhaps best known by the Shine 2 and Ray, screen-free fitness trackers with notification lights, vibration motors, and activity-tracking features.
-But at CES 2017, Misfit broke tradition by debuting the Vapor, its first touchscreen smartwatch.
+But at CES 2017, Misfit broke tradition by debuting the Misfit Vapor, its first touchscreen smartwatch.

-Initially, the Vapor did not run Android Wear but the company’s proprietary operating system.
-Now, Misfit says the Vapor will run Google’s Android Wear 2.0 smartwatch OS.
-It’s unclear what specifically caused the change, but it’s likely Misfit couldn’t replicate the sheer amount of app support found on popular smartwatch operating systems like Android Wear and Apple’s WatchOS.

-More: Misfit Ray and Shine 2 owners can now buy tracking as an in-app purchase
+The Misfit Vapor ran Misfit’s proprietary operating system when it was first announced, and while Misfit confirmed that the device would get Android Wear 2.0 in January, we now finally know when the device will launch — in October.
+The device will get all the standard Android Wear 2.0 features, including a customizable watch face, fitness tracking, and more.

-“Our partnership means hundreds of your favorite apps will be available at launch, opening up a multitude of possibilities for Android and iPhone users alike,” the company said in a news release.
+“Our partnership means hundreds of your favorite apps will be available at launch, opening up a multitude of possibilities for Android and iPhone users alike,” the company said in a statement.

 The Vapor boasts a 44mm satin-finished stainless steel upper casing and hand-polished case back.
 The body is swim proof and water resistant up to 50 meters.
 The interchangeable straps feature stainless steel hardware in matching tones.

-Note: Update: Misfit delays Vapor launch with Android Wear 2.0 until October.